This article was published as part of our exhibition on the Battle of Hong Kong: Impossible Odds.

 The defenders continued to fight valiantly until the final hour; no one succumbed to panic, and the Allied soldiers kept defending the colony as best they could despite a vastly superior enemy.
 For example, the Repulse Bay Hotel was the scene of pivotal battles that helped the Allies stave off the Japanese advance.

 Ultimately, the final combat at Stanley Village marked the end of this terrible battle.
-Stay tuned, as the second part of this article is coming soon!
+Thus, we invite you to read the second part of this article right here!

 - “Canadians in Hong Kong“, Anciens combattants Canada/Veterans Affairs Canada.